-- Cash and cash equivalents-100% of face value - Marketable securities (excludes unvested RSUs and Stock options) 80% - Retirement funds 70% unless if borrower is of retirement age, then use 80%.
-If utilizing retirement account, document borrower's ability to access the funds. - Cash surrender value of an annuity or life insurance contract 100%

-- Cryptocurrency: must be liquidated and deposited into a United States bank/financial institution account, or a bank/financial institution account from our Acceptable Bank List for Foreign Credit/Assets.
+- Cash and cash equivalents-100% of face value - Marketable securities (excludes unvested RSUs and Stock options) 100% - Retirement funds 80% unless if borrower is of retirement age, then use 100%.
+If utilizing retirement account, document borrower's ability to access the funds. - Cash surrender value of an annuity or life insurance contract 100% - Cryptocurrency: must be liquidated and deposited into a United States bank/financial institution account.
 Deposit must be seasoned for a minimum 60 days. - The proceeds of sale from documentable assets owned by the borrower over the prior six (6) months

-The balance of any loans secured against financial assets being used for asset qualification will be netted against the asset's value before application of discount, without regards to the total amount that may be drawn.
+The balance of any loans secured against financial assets being used for qualification will be netted against the asset's value before application of discount, without regards to the total amount that may be drawn.
 The borrower(s) may only use their proportionate share of any accounts jointly held with parties who are not on the loan application.
 If no specified percentage of ownership is listed, it will be assumed the account is divided evenly amongst the account holders.